18 Oct Optimizing .htaccess for WordPress: IP Restriction, Redirects, and Best Practices

 </Files>

-file via the browser.
+This simple rule will prevent anyone from accessing your .htaccess file via the browser.
 Similarly, you can prevent directory listing for folders without an index file by adding this:

 Options -Indexes